ed-donner/alex/guides/4_researcher.md

 - The OSS models are open-weight models from OpenAI, not the commercial GPT models
 - No API key is required for Bedrock - AWS IAM handles authentication
 - The researcher requires an OpenAI API key for the OpenAI Agents SDK's tracing functionality (to monitor and debug agent execution)
+- The first invocation will automatically enable the model in your account

 ## Extra part of Step 0: IMPORTANT - ADDED SINCE THE VIDEOS!!